 This quick and easy Fish Taco Sauce is made with creamy yogurt, a touch of mayo, hot sauce, lime juice and seasonings.
 It’s perfect drizzled over fish tacos or any other kind for that matter.
 It takes 5 minutes to make and will last for at least a week in the refrigerator so it works for two Taco Tuesdays in a row!

 This creamy fish taco sauce recipe is easy as can be and amplifies even the most basic taco from ho-hum to absolutely delicious!
 It’s tangy, flavorful and pretty much perfect.
-Plus, using yogurt for over half of the base makes it a little more nutritious than straight mayo, which is typical in a lot of recipes for white sauce for fish tacos.
+Plus, using yogurt for over half of the base is better than just straight mayo, trust me.

 The lime, cumin and other flavors come together so smoothly that it adds to the taco’s overall flavor without dominating.
 You can use it on any seafood tacos.
 Its simply put – the BEST sauce.
 I like flaky fish like mahi mahi or cod or whatever your personal favorite fish tacos recipe is for taco night.
 If you asked my seven year old it would be fish sticks.
 No judgement here.

-I drizzled it over the top of my incredible white fish taco recipe which has five star reviews.
-Unlike a lot of baja fish tacos, my recipe cooks seasoned fish in a skillet instead of deep frying like some fish taco recipes, which gives you all the flavor without the extra oil – so delicious!
+I drizzled it over the top of my incredible white fish taco recipe, a five star review recipe that’s easy and perfect for a weeknight meal.
+Unlike a lot of baja fish tacos, my recipe cooks seasoned fish in a skillet instead of deep frying, which gives you all the flavor without the extra oil.

 It’s also fantastic on my smoked salmon taco recipe nestled into corn tortillas and topped with cotija cheese and cilantro.
 I stuffed those tacos with an epic red cabbage slaw that pairs fantastically with those or any other taco.
 You can skip the tortilla and use this on taco bowls, lettuce wraps, or shrimp tacos other similar recipes too!

-This creamy sauce truly comes together with just pantry staples and a few fresh ingredients.
+This creamy sauce truly comes together with just pantry staples and a few fresh ingredients, all shown in the image below and ingredient list in the recipe card.
 No trip to the grocery store needed.

-- plain yogurt – I use whole milk yogurt and recommend this but low fat or even 2% works too.
-I would avoid using non-fat yogurt here or it will be runny.
+One note: I use whole milk yogurt and recommend this or low fat or even 2% works too.
+I tested the recipe a few ways and don’t recommend using non-fat yogurt here or it will be runny.
 Greek yogurt works as well but will have a tangier taste.
-You can substitute sour cream or Mexican crema desired but yogurt gives it that probiotic kick and some extra protein!
+You can substitute sour cream or Mexican crema if you want.

 How to Make Creamy Fish Taco Sauce